RavensbourneWebMedia/Web-development-workshop/README.md

 * transferring files with **FTP**
 * **project management** basics: listing and prioritising tasks, tracking and evaluating progress, getting things done

-Using individual practical projects, students will research, conceptualise and prototype a Web site that they chose to re-design.
+Using individual practical projects, you will research, conceptualise and prototype a Web site re-design.

-## Brief
+# Brief

 Pick one *bad* website and re-design it.